lxk-221/lxk-221.github.io/content/en/project/008.BIM-based Robot/index.md

 ![screen reader text](figures/Global.png "Right Global Path")

-This figure shows that the robot can generate a right path to the target although the sensor doesn’t have any information around the target point.
+This figure shows that the robot can generate a right path to the target although the sensor doesn't have any information around the target point.

 ![screen reader text](figures/Global.png "Right Local Path")